-Moreover if your Google Drive is cluttered with unwanted files, it can get quite difficult to keep up with work pace.
-This clutter will also contain a lot of duplicate files that result in wastage of drive space.
-Although you can remove these duplicates using a free duplicate file remover for cloud, it is better to change sync settings of Google Drive Backup and Sync application before hand and avoid all the pain.
+Moreover, if your Google Drive is cluttered with unwanted files, it can get quite difficult to keep up with the work pace.
+This clutter will also contain a lot of duplicate files that result in a waste of drive space.
+Although you can remove these duplicates using a free duplicate file remover for the cloud, it is better to change the sync settings of the Google Drive Backup and Sync application which is now known as Google Drive for desktops beforehand and avoid all the pain.

-Hence Google Drive provides a way to pre define what files can be synced to and from the drive.
-This write-up shall briefly discuss how we can go about managing the synchronization with Google Drive using Backup and Sync application.
+Hence Google Drive provides a way to pre-define what files can be synced to and from the drive.
+This write-up shall briefly discuss how we can go about managing the synchronization with Google Drive using Drive for desktop applications.

-How to select folders and files on computer to sync with Google Drive
+How to Select Folders and Files on the Computer to Sync with Google Drive?

-- Click on three vertical dots that says “More” and choose preferences
+- Click on three vertical dots that say “More” and choose preferences

 - Select Choose folder to add any folder that is not displayed on the list

-- One you have all the files or folders you want to keep syncing, click on OK
+- Once you have all the files or folders you want to keep syncing, click on the OK

 - Remove any unwanted files or folders to avoid extra efforts